benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

   [Deep Interlock], [Alternating Repetition].
 - The entire center formed by the boundary can be quite thick: 10 tiles or more.

+For an example, see the map Harpy Horde.

 [Alternating Repetition]: https://benchristel.com/posts/alexandrian-software/04-alternating-repetition.html

 See [Mountains Above, Trees Below] for how to brush an obstacle center.